HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

     The following options are displayed in Collections interface:

     - **Create collection** - Create a new collection or a new nested collection (when used inside an existing collection).
     - **Properties** - Opens the Properties panel.
-The Properties panel has two tabs: Properties and Access Control.
+The Properties panel has two tabs: Properties and Access control.

         ![Properties Panel](../../../../images/dam_collections_interface_view_information.png)

         - **Properties** tab - Allows you to update the name and description.
-        - **Access Control** tab - Allows you to set who can access the media assets in the collection.
+        - **Access control** tab - Allows you to set who can access the media assets in the collection.

     - **Move** - Moves the selected collection into another location.
     - **Delete** - Deletes the selected collection.